pbvillaflores/treadspeed-privacy/README.md

 **Effective date: 20 September 2026**

-TreadSpeed is an Android application published by Patrick Villaflores ("the developer").
+TreadSpeed is an Android application published by Paolo Villaflores ("the developer").
 This policy explains what information the app handles — in short: **none leaves your device**.

 ## What the app does

-TreadSpeed turns your Android phone into a Bluetooth Low Energy (BLE) "foot pod" sensor.
+TreadSpeed turns your Android phone into a Bluetooth Low Energy (BLE) "foot pod"/speed sensor.
 It broadcasts a treadmill speed you choose, plus optionally a cadence value, so that a paired Garmin watch (or another BLE receiver) can use it as a pace source during indoor runs.